Special Service Force: Post World War II: Canadian Army Special Service Force

 In keeping with the Total Force concept that evolved in the late 1980s a number of combat arms units of the Army Reserve were assigned operational taskings to provide subordinate units in order to augment the Special Service Force when required.
-These sub-units were provided by units from the Central Militia Area (later re-designated as Land Forces Central Area and now known as the 4th Canadian Division).
+These sub-units were provided by units from the Central Militia Area (later re-designated as Land Forces Central Area and later still as 4th Canadian Division).
 Units tasked included the Queen's Own Rifles, elements of the 2nd Field Engineer Regiment, and a composite battery of Royal Canadian Artillery militia units.
 The Special Service Force's readiness and deployability were never tested as a formation, but its units and soldiers served in operations both at home and around the world.
 They served in Cyprus, Somalia, the former Yugoslavia, Rwanda, Namibia and internally at the protests in Ipperwash and southeastern Ontario.

 Special Service Force Brigade Patch, worn by Canadian soldiers in the Canadian Special Service Force.

-The following units were serving in the SSF on disbandment in 1995: